krzysztofzablocki/Bootstrap/README.md

 # iOS Project bootstrap
 How do you setup your iOS projects?

-Since we are approaching 2015 and I’m working on refreshing my project bootstrap I’ve decided to open source it so other can benefit or contribute.
+Since we are approaching 2015 I’m working on refreshing my project bootstrap.
+I’ve decided to open source it so other can benefit or contribute.

 I think it’s pretty neat but decide for yourself.